mooalot/zustorm/README.md

 ```

 Please note that `contextSelector` uses `options.useStore` internally, so this can be optimized further if needed.

+⚠️ **Important**: When using `contextSelector`, ensure the selected context value is stable to avoid unnecessary re-renders (or "Maximum update depth exceeded" errors in Zustand v5).
+Use stable selector functions or pass `useStoreWithEqualityFn` into the `options` prop of `FormController`.

 ### Using Form Store Directly